caymansimpson/EliteFurretAI/README.md

 # EliteFurretAI
-**The goal of this project (EliteFurretAI) is to build a superhuman bot to play VGC**.
-It is not to further research, nor is it to build a theoretically sound approach -- the goal is to be the best that no one ever was.
+**The goal of this project (EliteFurretAI) is to build a superhuman bot to play Pokemon VGC**.
+It is not to further research, nor is it to build a theoretically sound approach -- the goal is to be the best that no one ever was!

 ![AI Pokeball](docs/images/aipokeball.png)